ash-project/ash_phoenix/documentation/tutorials/getting-started-with-ash-and-phoenix.md

 The `:read` action takes a query instead of a changeset.

 Below is the most verbose way of calling your resource.
 All other ways of interaction are some kind of shorthand of these.
-This means at some point a changeset is being created and passed to the API, even if it's encapsulated within another function.
+This means at some point a changeset is being created and passed to the domain, even if it's encapsulated within another function.

 ```elixir
 # create post